MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 ```

 >[!IMPORTANT]
 >You can only manage web services from your local session.
-Attempting to use the service APIs during a remote interaction will result in a error.
+Attempting to use the service APIs during a remote interaction results in an error.

 ### Create remote R session and remain with local command line (2)